 In this example, TreeNode

 represents a node in your custom tree data type.
-Each node stores its children in a Python list.
-Then you implement .children
+Each node stores its children in a Python list

 as a property to manage the underlying list of children.
 The deleter method calls .clear()